shannonmoeller/list-promise/README.md

 - `initialValue` `*` (default: `undefined`) Initial value to pass to the reducer.

 Creates a new `ListPromise` for the result of reducing a list with a given reducer function.
 If the reduction results in an array, that array may then be iterated.

-#### .resolve(list): ListPromise

-- `list` `Array|Promise<Array>` A list of items which may or may not be Promises.

-List manipulations happen using an internal pipeline.
-These pipelines may be pre-built and applied to lists later.

-**Note:** Initial values given to `.reduce()` will be shared between every call to `.resolve()`.
-If the initial value is an object or array, this could have undesired effects.
-You'll likely want to clone the initial value in the reduce function.

 ## Contribute